celenityy/Phoenix/README.md

 ___

 Phoenix works by leveraging Firefox's [AutoConfig](https://support.mozilla.org/kb/customizing-firefox-using-autoconfig) & [Enterprise Policies](https://mozilla.github.io/policy-templates/) functionality, and is installed on top of your standard, official Firefox installation. **This allows us to go above and beyond what a simple `user.js` file can offer, without the security risks of using a fork**.
-For example, forks typically fall behind on Firefox updates, **which can leave users open to severe, detrimental vulnerabilities.** Phoenix's approach allows users to continue receiving immediate updates, directly from Mozilla.
+For example, forks often fall behind on Firefox updates, **which can leave users open to severe, detrimental vulnerabilities.** Phoenix's approach allows users to continue receiving immediate updates, directly from Mozilla.

 Phoenix's approach also provides users with a seamless experience that is accessible and easy to use.
 Gone are the days of creating `override` files, manually keeping track of updates, resetting old preferences, & adding your `user.js` file to each and every profile you make. **Not only is Phoenix the most effective & comprehensive approach to configuring Firefox, it is also the most accessible & easiest to use.**